RinaldoBenaccetta/calculator/readme.md

 Using BEM methodology for naming classes, Scss and media queries to be responsive.
 Vanilla javascript.

-JS classes is used for handling the operations.
+JS classes is used for handling the operations and some user mistakes.
-Events are used for buttons and keyboard.
+JS vents are used for buttons and keyboard.

+CSS queries lvl4 help to prevent stuck hovering buttons on tactile screens.

 ## Languages used